MaxHalford/tuna/README.md

 #### Streaming from multiple sources

-The `ZipStreams` method can be used to stream over multiple sources without having to concatenate them.
-Indeed in practice large datasets are more often than not split into chunks for practical reasons.
+The `ZipStreams` method can be used to stream over multiple sources without having to merge them manually.
+Indeed large datasets are more often than not split into chunks for practical reasons.
 The issue is that if you're using a `GroupBy` and that the group keys are scattered accross multiple sources, then processing each file individually won't produce the correct result.

 To use `ZipStreams` you simply have to provide it with one or more `Stream`s.
-It will then return a `Stream` which will iterate over each `Row` of each provided `Stream` until they are all depleted.
+It will then return a new `Stream` which will iterate over each `Row` of each provided `Stream` until they are all depleted.
 Naturally you can combine different types of `Stream`s.

 ```go
 s1, _ := tuna.NewCSVStreamFromPath("path/to/file.csv")